June-Skeeter/Police_Involved_Deaths_Canada/Content/Canadian_Police_Violence_Data.md

 	* The victims name is unknown in 45 incidetns.
 	* The cause of death is unknown in 22 incidents.

 The CBC database has missing incidnets entirely.
-Including four shootings [1](https://toronto.citynews.ca/2014/05/21/jeffrey-reodica-vigil-marks-10-years-since-fatal-police-shooting/) [2](https://globalnews.ca/news/7643929/former-b-c-cop-granted-escorted-temporary-absences/) [3](https://globalnews.ca/news/6267867/asirt-shooting-cochrane-dec-2019/) [4](https://edmonton.ctvnews.ca/man-dead-after-police-involved-shooting-in-central-alberta-officials-1.4747826), a death from a police dog [5](https://www.cbc.ca/news/indigenous/prince-george-death-rcmp-custody-investigation-1.5540688), and two [starlight tours](https://www.canadaland.com/podcast/the-police-4-starlight-tours/).
+Including *at least* four shootings [1](https://toronto.citynews.ca/2014/05/21/jeffrey-reodica-vigil-marks-10-years-since-fatal-police-shooting/) [2](https://globalnews.ca/news/7643929/former-b-c-cop-granted-escorted-temporary-absences/) [3](https://globalnews.ca/news/6267867/asirt-shooting-cochrane-dec-2019/) [4](https://edmonton.ctvnews.ca/man-dead-after-police-involved-shooting-in-central-alberta-officials-1.4747826), a death from a [police dog](https://www.cbc.ca/news/indigenous/prince-george-death-rcmp-custody-investigation-1.5540688), and two [starlight tours](https://www.canadaland.com/podcast/the-police-4-starlight-tours/).

-I reached out to the CBC for comment on why the deaths of Rodney Naistus and Lawrence Wegner in January and February [2000](https://en.wikipedia.org/wiki/Saskatoon_freezing_deaths#Incidents):
+I reached out to the CBC for comment on why the starlight tour deaths of Rodney Naistus and Lawrence Wegner in January and February at the hands of the Saskatoon Police in 2000.
 * *"While their deaths were very likely a result of starlight tours by the Saskatoon police, they were not added to the database because there is no record of police officers picking them up.
 The inquests into their deaths were also inconclusive.
 Because of the lack of definitive proof, it was decided not to include them in the database."*

 # Looking to the United States